containerd/nerdbox/README.md

 mount manager, and the sandbox shim API.
 Since nerdbox is cross platform by design, it avoids both image filesystem operations and container process management on the host, allowing a seamless and efficient rootless mode.

+## Acknowledgements

+- [**libkrun**](https://github.com/containers/libkrun) - A fast and efficient VMM written in Rust.
+Thanks to the entire Rust VMM ecosystem for making this possible.
+- [**EROFS**](https://erofs.docs.kernel.org/) - A modern and efficient read-only filesystem in the Linux kernel with a great set of tools for making it easy to use with container images.
+- [**containerd**](https://github.com/containerd/containerd) - Built an amazing ecosystem of container runtimes, interfaces, and tools to make it easy to integrate new innovations in container technology.
+- [**docker**](https://docker.com) - Original developers of containerd and nerdbox with continuous support of the open source container ecosystem.